arenadata/docs_adh/source/esp.rst

 * Distributed SQL-queries.
 * Multi-level data storage (RAM/Disk) off-heap.

-Store and Process Data In-Memory with ACID Transactions and ANSI-99 SQL Support
+**Store and Process Data In-Memory with ACID Transactions and ANSI-99 SQL Support**

-The Arenadata Grid platform supports ANSI-SQL 99.
+The **Arenadata Grid** platform supports **ANSI-SQL 99**.
 You can easily perform queries on an array of data distributed among hundreds of nodes that store data both in memory and on disk, pumping them from third-party sources if necessary.
-You also have the ability to connect to the Arenadata Grid from your application using familiar interfaces such as ODBC and JDBC.
-ADG implements ACID transactions at the cache level and supports full ANSI-SQL 99, including DDL and DML.
-Using the Arenadata Grid, you can easily speed up transactional and analytical queries.
+You also have the ability to connect to the **Arenadata Grid** from your application using familiar interfaces such as ODBC and JDBC. **ADG** implements ACID transactions at the cache level and supports full **ANSI-SQL 99**, including DDL and DML.
+Using the **Arenadata Grid**, you can easily speed up transactional and analytical queries.

-As part of the universal data platform, the Arenadata EDP ADG can be integrated with the massively parallel DBMS Arenadata DB (based on the open-source Greenplum project), which allows multi-level data processing, benefiting from high-speed transaction processing in memory and massively parallel processing of very large volume of historical data.
-Integration is performed using the PXF protocol.
+As part of the universal data platform, the **Arenadata EDP**, **ADG** can be integrated with the massively parallel DBMS **Arenadata DB** (based on the open-source **Greenplum** project), which allows multi-level data processing, benefiting from high-speed transaction processing in memory and massively parallel processing of very large volume of historical data.
+Integration is performed using the **PXF** protocol.

 Among the main usage scenarios for ADG are the following: